-5. Students on a Visa (TIER 4) must discuss their obligations with the International Office and students living in University Accommodation should discuss arrangements with the Accommodation Office, before completing the first stage of the online withdrawal process.
+5. Students on a Visa (TIER 4) must discuss their obligations with the International Aberystwyth and students living in University Accommodation should discuss arrangements with the Accommodation Office, before completing the first stage of the online withdrawal process.

 6. All students withdrawing from the University must tell their financial sponsors immediately.

 7. Students are not normally permitted to withdraw outside of the teaching period.
 All withdrawal notifications made outside the teaching period will be considered and the date used as the withdrawal date may vary to that entered by the student.
 Withdrawal dates can only be registered up to 10 working days in advance or back dated by a maximum of 10 working days from completing the Notification of Withdrawal form online.